TudorVoie/shortthisurl/README.md

 To make short links, use the url with the "l" parameter with the link you want.
 The page will then show a the shorted link.
 For example, https://localhost/index.php?l=https://example.com

 # Installation
 Install PHP and enable the SQLite3 extension.
-Download the sample (empty with table) db file and you're ready!
+Clone the repo, do the configs in the index.php file and you're ready.
+You can rename the php file too.